sr17an/deterministic-password-generator/README.md

 ---

 ## 🚀 Purpose

 Most people:

-Reuse passwords across websites.
+- 🔁 Reuse passwords across websites.

-Choose predictable formats (username@123, birthday@year).
+- 📅 Choose predictable formats (`username@123`, `birthday@year`).

-Get hacked via dictionary attacks, brute force, or psychological guesswork.
+- 🕵️ Get hacked via **dictionary attacks**, **brute force**, or **psychological guesswork**.

-This project solves that:
+This project solves that problem:

-You enter a simple password you can remember.
+- ✍️ You enter a **simple password** you can easily remember.

-The tool converts it into a deterministic strong password using hashing.
+- 🔒 The tool converts it into a **deterministic strong password** using hashing.

-You can repeat the hashing process multiple times for extra security.
+- 🔁 You can repeat the **hashing process multiple times** for extra security.

-You only need to remember:
+- 🧠 You only need to remember:

-Your original simple password
+  1. Your original simple password

-How many iterations of hashing you used
+  2. How many iterations of hashing you used

-👉 For login, just generate your strong password again from your simple password + iteration count, copy it, and paste it into the site.
+👉 For login, just generate your strong password again from your simple password + iteration count, copy it, and paste it into the website or app.

 ---